davidhemphill/pilgrim-theme/README.md

 export default Theme
 ```

-Customize the configuration for your uses:
+Customize the configuration for your uses inside `.vitepress/config.ts`:

 ```ts
 import { defineConfigWithTheme } from 'vitepress'